MicroGridsPy/MicroGridsPy/README.md

-Data.dat                         Txt file 	In this file the value of the parameters are set Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file
+Data.dat                         Txt file 	In this file the value of the parameters are set Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file,it is used for the dispatch optimization

-### Data.dat file

-This file has to contain all the parameters for the Micro-Grids library to be able to perform an optimization of the nominal capacity of the PV, battery bank and diesel generator.
-This file has to be write in AMPL data format.
-A table of all the parameters with an example of value and how they have to be written in the txt can be seen in the next table.

-### Demand.xls file

-The Demand.xls file has to have the energy demand of the system in each period of analysis.
-The excel file must have a column with the periods and another with the demand in W as shown in the following figure.

-### PV_Energy.xls/Renewable_Energy.xls

-TheV_Energy.xls/Renewable_Energy.xls file has to have the energy yield for one PV in each period of analysis.
-The excel file must have a column with the periods and the number of columns equal to the number of scenarios energy yield in W as shown in the following figure.
+Renewable_Energy.xls		 Excel file	The energy yield in each period from one renewable source is set in this file, it is used for the LP and MILP optimizations

 Run Micro-Grids library
 -----------------------